 Nothing can lull us into thinking we have plenty of time to get ready for spring than the heater running full blast and a few snow flurries swirling around.
 I was idly starring out the window when what to my wandering eyes should appear?
 No!
 Not a miniature sleigh and eight tiny reindeer.
 Hundreds if not thousands of majestic Canadian Honkers flying in their classic V-shaped formation due north signaling the transition from winter to spring.
 And their haunting sound echoing across the cold, brown corn fields of Illinois.
 Guess what can hurl me out of my winter doldrums faster than a jet propelled water slide?
 That’s right!
 Canadian honkers on their way back to what we are thinking is still the frozen tundra.
 Images of icebergs floating in Lake Michigan appeared in my mind and I think “what’s the deal with these geese?”

 Don’t they know its still winter?
-It was 12 degrees the other day.
+It was -8º the other day.
 Do they know something I don’t?
 Obviously they do.
 They know spring is just around the corner and they don’t want to be caught in the wrong zone at the wrong time of year.
-What are three sure signs that spring is not far off in northern climate?
+What are three sure signs that spring is not far off in northern climates?
 Canadian Honkers heading north, the first robin and little crocuses peaking out of melting snow.

 Let’s talk about what needs to be well underway for your spring rose garden.
-If you are in the country and cannot count on running down to your local well-stocked garden center that has many of the roses you want in 3-5 gallon potted containers then you need to have placed your orders from your favorite rose catalog.
+If you are in the country and cannot count on running down to your local well-stocked nursery and IGC, that has many of the roses you see pictures of all winter on the Internet that sell roses in 3-5 gallon potted containers then you need to have placed your orders from your favorite rose catalog listed below so your bare root rose will arrive after the last hard freeze for your USDA plant hardiness zone.

-Or and that is a big or your local nursery only now offers Knock-out roses and you have been dreaming from the magnificent Weeks Roses Catalog or one of the catalogs listed below, then you better get used to the ease of planting a bare root rose.
-Because the roses you want will only be available from the mail order suppliers.
+Have you been dreaming and planning from the selection of what you see in the magnificent Star Roses and Plants online catalog and the Weeks Roses Catalog or one of the catalogs listed below, then you better get used to the ease of ordering and planting a bare root rose.
+Because the roses you want may only be available from the mail order suppliers.
 Here are my favorite must have catalogs for selecting the most beautiful roses today.
-Several of the suppliers were still offering free shipping through February 15th.
+Several of the catalog sellers of roses are offering free shipping if you order through the end of February.
 You Pinterest fans there is no better place to start pinning then the list of online catalogs I have just linked you to below.
 Let the pinning begin.
 But better yet rather than pin roses why not plant some bare root roses.
 It’s easy.

 Some of our savvy rose friends plant them in pots and let them harden by placing them in their green houses.
 I have bought potted roses and hardened them by taking them inside the warmer garage each night and taken them out in the sunshine until they acclimate to cooler temperatures than the greenhouses they just came from.
-However, let’s talk about what I did with the bare root roses I received from Tennessee grower S&W.
+However, let’s talk about what I did with the bare root roses I received early.

 - It’s key that you unpack them immediately

-- S &W includes very good instructions with their roses
+- Most shippers include very good instructions with their roses

 - Immediately place your roses in a large bucket of water